Manhunt for ‘Canada’s most wanted’ charged with murdering bodybuilder ends in UK town

-Manhunt for ‘Canada’s most wanted’ over murdered bodybuilder comes to end in notorious UK town
+Manhunt for ‘Canada’s most wanted’ over murdered bodybuilder comes to end in UK town

-Boasting ‘boulder shoulders’ and a 405-pound squat, Jesse Tubbs was chasing his dream of earning his elite professional bodybuilding card.
-But two weeks after his 30th birthday, he was murdered
+Jesse Tubbs was a renowned Canadian personal trainer chasing a dream of earning an elite professional bodybuilding card.
+Two weeks after his 30th birthday his life was cut short in a brutal murder

 Support truly